learn-awesome/flashcard/README.md

 # Build

 WebComponents in `dist` folder are generated with:
-`./node_modules/.bin/vue-cli-service build --target wc --inline-vue --name practice-set components/PracticeSet.vue`
+`./node_modules/.bin/vue-cli-service build --target wc --inline-vue components/*.vue`

 See `demo.html` for example of how to use the web-component version in plain-old HTML pages without any module bundlers